wagtail/wagtailtrans/docs/source/reference/templatetags.rst

 render_language_selector (inclusion)
 ------------------------------------

-This templatetag will render a languge selector template, located at: ``wagtailtrans/templatetags/language_selector.html``
+This template tag will render a languge selector, which renders the template located at:
+``wagtailtrans/templatetags/language_selector.html``